OlegEremenko991/Messaging-WebSocket/README.md

 # Messaging app
-Test task with Websocket for Tada.team.
+A small app with Websocket for Tada.team.

 ## What you can do with this app
 1. Login to the chat (only latin letters and numbers allowed, no spaces, symbols or cyrillic letters, maximum 20 characters)